ESG marketing: Why it's important and how to draft a plan 5 ways organizations can address ESG's social factors

 2. Measure and report on progress

 Organizations should regularly measure and report on their progress toward the goals they've set.
 Regular reporting can also help to build trust and credibility with various stakeholders.
 This is often easier said than done, because the required data can be incomplete, inconsistent or difficult to obtain.
 In addition, there's often a lack of standardization in how ESG metrics are measured and reported.
 You may need to invest in systems or processes that can capture and report ESG data effectively.
 For example, this might involve steps such as working with third-party data providers or developing better data governance capabilities.
-It can also be helpful to use standardized ESG reporting frameworks, such as the Global Reporting Initiative's GRI Standards, the SASB Standards or the upcoming IFRS Sustainability Disclosure Standards being developed by the IFRS Foundation.
+It can also be helpful to use standardized ESG reporting frameworks, such as the IFRS Sustainability Disclosure Standards, the predecessor SASB Standards and the GRI Standards.

 3. Integrate ESG factors into business decision-making

-This is important.
 Committing to assess ESG issues in decision-making processes will help to ensure that they're considered alongside other factors, such as financial performance and risk management.
-For example, a company might consider the environmental impact of a new product line before deciding whether or not to invest in it.
-This approach also may require changes to existing processes and systems.
+For example, a company might consider the environmental impact of a new product line before deciding whether to invest in it.
+This approach also might require changes to existing processes and systems.
 In addition, there could be a lack of understanding or buy-in from key business stakeholders.
 If so, you'll need to build support for integrating ESG considerations.
 This could involve providing training and education on ESG to executives as well as other employees.

 4. Get all stakeholders involved in the process